RHS Growing Guides

 Choosing

 There is a huge range of citrus plants to choose from, including lemons, oranges, mandarins, limes, grapefruits, kumquats, limequats, calamondin oranges, tangelos, citrons, kaffir limes and more.
-Some varieties produce fruits that can be eaten straight off the tree, while others are just for cooking or for juice.
+Some varieties produce fruits that can be eaten straight off the tree, while others are only for cooking or juicing.

 Most citrus form attractive small trees or shrubs less than 1.5m (5ft) tall, so are ideal for growing in containers.
 Some are trickier to grow than others, so check their needs carefully to ensure you can keep them happy.
 If you’re new to growing citrus fruit, it’s best to start with one of the easier types, such as lemons.
 Certain varieties of kumquats, limes and calamondin oranges can also be fairly straightforward.